 - 82. We consider that Fonterra has an incentive to maximise its overall payments to farmers and to shareholders, including unitholders in the publicly listed Fonterra Shareholders' Fund (FSF), which was created in 2012 as part of TAF.
-Improvements in efficiency may be passed through into a higher base milk price benefitting farmer shareholders or result in higher profits for Fonterra potentially benefiting outside investors in FSF through higher dividends.
-In the publicly listed Fonterra potentially benefiting outside investors in FSF through higher dividends. - 83.
+Improvements in efficiency may be passed through into a higher base milk price benefitting farmer shareholders or result in higher profits for Fonterra potentially benefiting outside investors in FSF through higher dividends. - 83.
 We consider Fonterra's management has an incentive to maximise profits (which benefits both farmers and shareholders, including unit holders in the publicly listed FSF).
 This incentive is reinforced by the transparency associated with the listing on the stock exchange of the non-voting units, and the importance to Fonterra of ensuring that its TAF regime works.
-48